 “It doesn’t matter who we send.
 The odds of anyone surviving an encounter with Darkseid are low, even for Superman.”

 And then Wonder Woman finally understood why Batman was with Superman.
 Batman had volunteered to take a bullet for Superman if needed.
-Tactically it made sense to her to have the one League member with no superpowers be ready to sacrifice himself if necessary to protect their only hope.
-It was like sacrificing a pawn to protect the queen in a game of chess.
-Still, even if the decision made sense on a tactical level, that didn't make it any easier for Diana to accept.
+Tactically, it made sense to her to have a League member ready to sacrifice himself, if necessary, to protect their only hope.
+It was like sacrificing a knight to protect the king in a game of chess.
+Still, even if the decision made sense on a tactical level, that didn’t make it any easier for Diana to accept.

 “Bruce you can’t…”

-"Diana," Batman said softly in a tone she rarely ever heard him use.
-"We can't have all the powerful ones giving their lives to save Superman.
-I'm the most expendable…"
+“Diana,” Batman said softly, in a tone she rarely ever heard him use.
+“We can’t have all the metas giving their lives to save Superman.
+I’m the most expendable…”

 “You are not expendable!”